biol4559-uva/CompEvoBio_modules/Module_5/coverage_instructions.md

 2. Practice making plots and learn how to make a multi-panel plot

 Objective:
-1. Make this composite figure based on the test data
+1. Make this composite figure based on the test data.
+Panel A shows a box-and-whisker plot of coverage across all chromosomes.
+Panel B shows the same, but removes the mitochdrion genome.
+Panel C shows the coverages for regions annotated as repetitive (blue) or not (red filled).
+The red line shows the expectated distribution based on a Poisson distribution.
 <p align="center">
   <img src="/Module_5/images/coverage_composite.jpeg" width="1000"/>
 </p>